-Stock splits are most commonly associated with positive news, as they typically happen when a stock has performed quite well, and they generally result in an increased number of shares owned by each investor.
+Stock splits are most commonly associated with positive news since they typically happen when a stock has performed quite well and generally result in an increased number of shares owned by each investor.
 But those splits, officially called forward stock splits, are only one variety.
 It's also possible for a company to complete a reverse stock split, which works in the exact opposite way.
 Unlike forward splits, reverse stock splits leave shareholders with fewer shares, and they often result from situations in which a stock has lost a substantial amount of its value.

 Here's a quick overview of what a reverse stock split is, why a company would want to do a reverse split of its shares, and whether a reverse split is a good or bad thing for investors.

-A reverse stock split is a situation where a corporation's board of directors decides to reduce the outstanding share count by replacing a certain number of outstanding shares with a smaller number.
+A reverse stock split happens when a corporation's board of directors decides to reduce the outstanding share count by replacing a certain number of them with a smaller number.

 Reverse stock splits work the same way as regular stock splits but in reverse.
-A reverse split takes multiple shares from investors and replaces them with a smaller number.
+A reverse split takes multiple shares from investors and replaces them with fewer shares.
 The new share price is proportionally higher, leaving the total market value of the company unchanged.

 Why do companies do reverse stock splits?

-A company does a reverse split to get its share price up.
-The most common reason for doing so is to meet a requirement from a stock exchange to avoid having its shares delisted.
+A company does a reverse split to increase its share price.
+The most common reason is to meet a requirement from a stock exchange to avoid having its shares delisted.
 For example, the New York Stock Exchange has rules that allow it to delist a stock that trades below $1 per share for an extended period.
 Plus, many institutional investors are not permitted to invest in stocks with share prices below a certain minimum.

-A reverse split isn't necessarily good or bad all by itself.
+A reverse split isn't necessarily good or bad by itself.
 It is simply a change in the stock structure of a business and doesn't change anything related to the business itself.
 That said, a reverse split is usually taken as a sign of trouble by the market, and most of the time it isn't done for a positive reason.

-The reverse split itself doesn't result in any change in the value of an investor's position in a stock, because the smaller number of post-split shares is offset by the proportionally higher per-share price.
-However, a reverse split can certainly change investors' perception of the company.
-Stocks that go through reverse splits often see renewed selling pressure following the split, and the number of companies that emerge from reverse splits to produce strong long-term returns is small.
+As previously noted, the reverse split itself doesn't result in any change in the value of an investor's position in a stock because the smaller number of post-split shares is offset by the proportionally higher per-share price.
+However, a reverse split can certainly change investor perception of the company.
+Stocks that go through reverse splits often see renewed selling pressure afterward, and the number of companies that emerge from reverse splits to produce strong long-term returns is small.

 The bottom line on reverse stock splits